toasterwaffle12358/plash-wallpapers/README.md

 # plash-wallpapers
 ### local html wallpapers made for plash

-two html webpage folders for displaying static images on an apple desktop using plash
+html webpage folders for displaying static images on an apple desktop using plash
 <br>
 you can find plash [here](https://github.com/sindresorhus/Plash).